Skip to Content

 Old Town Square

-Old Town Square is one of the many places where you will feel like you have been transported to a real life fairy tale.
-I mean, just look around at the pastel-colored buildings surrounding the Old Town Square!
+Old Town Square is one of the many places where you will feel like you have been transported to a real-life fairy tale.
+Look around at the pastel-colored buildings surrounding the Old Town Square!

 Not only is the Old Town Square area home to beautiful architecture, but it is also home to some of the top attractions in Old Town Prague.

-Amidst the crowds of people in Old Town Square, it is here that you will find the Astronomical Clock, Old Town Hall, and the Gothic Church of Our Lady Before Tyn.
+Amidst the crowds in Old Town Square, you will find the Astronomical Clock, Old Town Hall, and the Gothic Church of Our Lady Before Tyn.

-Prague’s Old Town Square has been a bustling area since the eleventh century when it served as the city’s main marketplace.
+Prague’s Old Town Square has been a bustling area since the eleventh century when it served as the city’s central marketplace.

-Still a bustling marketplace today, you will probably find yourself visiting the Old Town Square again and again while visiting Prague.
+Still a bustling marketplace today, you will probably visit the Old Town Square repeatedly while visiting Prague.

 It is also here, in the market square, that the famous Christmas markets of Prague are held.
 I haven’t been yet, but I can imagine they are amazing.

-Pro Tip: While I loved some of the food stalls in the Prague’s Old Town, we were warned by our Airbnb hosts to avoid most of the restaurants around Old Town Square.
-The restaurants are known to be overprices for mediocre food, so buyer beware.
+Pro Tip: While I loved some of the food stalls in Prague’s Old Town, we were warned by our Airbnb hosts to avoid most of the restaurants around Old Town Square.
+The restaurants are known to be overpriced for mediocre food, so buyers beware.

 Old Town City Hall